advance100/doc_webpack/configuration.md

 Syntax like `module.loaders`.

-A array of applied pre and post loaders.
+An array of applied pre and post loaders.

 ### `module.noParse`